-Design and Merchandising About Us Designing the Human Experience
+Design and Merchandising About Our Department Designing the Human Experience

 Our programs share a common focus on thoughtful design, business practices, and the needs of the client.
 These programs lead to exciting professional careers and are not found in any other four-year university program in Colorado.